tanbowensg/dao-angular-valid/README.md

 ##Features

 - Easy to use
-- Reusable rules
+- Custom and reusable rules
-- Valiate by multiple rules
+- Validate by multiple rules

 ##Usage